zooduck/safe-dom-parser/README.md

 # SafeDOMParser

 Feature-rich implementation of `DOMParser` with XSS protection and sanitization built-in.

-Includes support for IDL and onevent attributes (including Custom Events).
+Includes support for IDL attributes / DOM properties and onevent attributes (including Custom Events).

 ## Installation